-IF YOUTH ARRIVE AT YOUR SITE AND ARE NOT ON YOUR ROSTER, please have them contact our MBSYEP Support Center by calling 202-698-3492 or emailing summerjobs@dc.gov.
-Notify and follow up with your MBSYEP Program Liaison.
+If youth arrive at your site (virtually or in-person) and are not on your roster, please have them contact our MBSYEP Support Center by calling 2O2-698-3492 or emailing summerjobs@dc.gov.
+Notify and follow up with your MBSYEP program liaison.

-NOTE: Allowing a youth to continue working at your worksite who is not on your roster and not approved by DOES will result in your organization being responsible for paying the youth directly.
+NOTE: Allowing a youth to continue working at your worksite that is not on your roster and not approved by DOES will result in your organization being responsible for paying the youth directly.